pmean/build-website/text/04/unnecessary-tests.md

 > emerged.
 She left with just a few tests, including blood pressure and
 > cholesterol.
 Dr. Min was proud of himself until about a week later,
 > when the local paper published a letter from his patient - about him.
-> \"Socialized medicine has arrived,\" she wrote.
+> "Socialized medicine has arrived," she wrote.
 Admitting defeat, he
 > called her and offered her the tests she had wanted, on the house.
 She
 > accepted, Dr. Min said, but after having the full physical exam, she
 > never returned.*